cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### String length limit

 On `basic` level, the optimization won't merge print instructions if the merge would produce a string longer than 34 characters (36 when counting the double quotes).
-On `aggressive` level, such instructions will be merged regardless.
+On `advanced` level, such instructions will be merged regardless.
 This can create long string constants, but according to our tests these can be pasted into Mindustry processors even if they're longer than what the Mindustry GUI allows to enter.